TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 **In another build, I used an inexpensive Wall Light Switch Box as a Raspberry Pi and DAC Hat case with space to include a Power Switch as well.**

-The Raspberry Pi 3 has a board dimension of 56mm wide and 85mm long and I recently discovered that my PiFi Plus DAC hat and the Raspberry Pi will fit into an inexpensive (less than $ 0.50) PVC plastic electrical household wall box used to mount light switches - the one I bought had an outside dimension of 105mm x 60mm x 45mm, and on the inside it was 56mm wide and 101mm long - this means the Pi board will fit (tightly).
+The Raspberry Pi 3 and Pi 4, has a board dimension of 56mm wide and 85mm long and I recently discovered that my PiFi Plus DAC hat and the Raspberry Pi will fit into an inexpensive (less than $ 0.50) PVC plastic electrical household wall box used to mount light switches - the one I bought had an outside dimension of 105mm x 60mm x 45mm, and on the inside it was 56mm wide and 101mm long - this means the Pi board will fit (tightly).

 The PiFiDAC+ can be obtained from itead.cc or from banggood or from seeedstudio.com for about $6 to $35.